-The ongoing study is an open-label, multicenter, Phase 1/2 registration-directed trial using a streamlined design.
+This is an open-label, multicenter, Phase 1/2 registration-directed trial using a streamlined design.
 Phase 1 explores both schedule and escalating doses of oral fadraciclib as a single-agent in a 28-day cycle with a primary objective of identifying MTD and/or the RP2D.
 Once RP2D has been established, the trial will immediately enter proof-of-concept, cohort stage, using a Simon 2-stage design.
 Oral fadraciclib, both as a single agent and in combinations, will be administered to patients in up to seven cohorts relevant to the drug's mechanism of action and informed by the clinical activity of fadraciclib in previous studies.
+14 patients have been enrolled in this study through five dose levels.
+The study is not currently recruiting.